does mounjaro cause cold hands and feet

 Can Mounjaro cause cold hands and feet?

-Is it normal to feel cold in the hands and feet while taking Mounjaro?
+Is it normal to feel cold in the hands and feet whilst taking Mounjaro?

-What should I do if Mounjaro causes my hands and feet to be cold?
+What should I do if my hands and feet feel cold whilst taking Mounjaro?

 Disclaimer & Editorial Standards